What frame & truss specialists do

-There are no strict entry requirements, although it will help if you have good maths and English skills – you need to be able to understand instructions, and work out measurements, quantities and angles.
+There are no strict entry requirements, although it will help if you have good maths and English skills – you need to be able to understand instructions and work out measurements, quantities and angles.

 Your apprenticeship is the start of a professional career

-Working in frame and truss manufacture or detailing isn't just a job – it's a professional career.
+Working in frame and truss manufacturing or detailing isn't just a job – it's a professional career.
 By doing an apprenticeship and getting qualified, you're setting yourself up for ongoing employment as a well-paid tradesperson.
 You’ll also open up opportunities to do further study in supervision or site management, go to university, or start a business and train your own apprentices.